 What is Wordfence?

-Wordfence is a security plugin for WordPress.
+Wordfence is a security plugin for web sites that use WordPress.
 It provides various features and configuration options for site owners to protect their sites from intrusion.

 If you locked yourself out

 The following instructions are for site owners.
-If you are trying to regain access to a site that you do not manage, please contact the site owner for access.
+If you are trying to regain access to a site that you do not own or manage, please contact the site owner for access.

 First, please make sure that it’s actually Wordfence that is locking you out of your site.
 There are many plugins that offer a “lock out” feature.
 See the “Block Reasons” section below to determine if you were blocked by Wordfence.
 If you post on the forums for assistance, make sure you include the “Reason: [explanation]” text or a screenshot of the locked-out page so that we can tell you what to change to prevent getting locked out in future.